 There are some great exercise combinations listed above, but this only scratches the surface of the superset training method, and you’ll be learning more as you keep following upcoming Burn the Fat Blog posts.

-Check back here on Burn the Fat Blog every week for the latest updates.
+Let me know how the supersets go and check back here on Burn the Fat Blog every Friday for the latest post.

 Train hard and expect success,